 Add the dry ingredients and mix them together in the bag, by a combination of shaking, rubbing, and pleading.
 It’ll take a few minutes, so this is a good time to warm up your skillet of lard/oil on medium heat.

 Fry your chicken pieces, flipping every few minutes, until nice and golden brown.
 It should take about six to eight minutes per batch.
 Don’t overcrowd the skillet; it took me four batches to cook all two pounds of chicken.
+Use a splatter screen if you have one.
 Drain the chicken pieces on paper towels as you cook the others, and keep them warm in the oven at 170 degrees.